 The Company believes that its stock-based incentive award programs are an important component of compensation as an incentive for long-term corporate performance.
 The Compensation Committee has determined that the annual award of restricted stock or grant of stock options to the Company's executive officers is a key component of each executive officer's total compensation package based on his duties.
 The amounts of such restricted stock awards and/or stock option grants are determined by the Compensation Committee annually in conjunction with performance reviews and salary adjustments during the January Compensation Committee meeting.
 In determining whether and how many restricted stock awards and/or stock options should be granted, the Compensation Committee considers the responsibilities and seniority of each of the executive officers, as well as the Company's financial performance and other factors as it deems appropriate, consistent with its compensation philosophy and policies.
-The restricted stock awards and stock options awarded by the Compensation Committee in 2017, as reflected in the "Grants of Plan Based Awards" table, include an annual award of restricted stock or grant of stock options, as the case may be, determined by the Compensation Committee in consideration of the factors described above.
+The restricted stock awards and stock options awarded by the Compensation Committee in 2018, as reflected in the "Grants of Plan Based Awards" table, include an annual award of restricted stock or grant of stock options, as the case may be, determined by the Compensation Committee in consideration of the factors described above.

-(b) Calculated as operating income for the full year in the amount of \$1,725,400 thousand, less \$9,129 thousand, as the result of the expiration of the statute of limitations related to a legacy claim.
+b.
+Calculated as operating income for the full year in the amount of \$1,815,184 thousand, less \$11,703 thousand, as the result of a reduction in our legal accrual following the settlement of a legal claim.

-(c) Calculated as net income plus interest expense, divided by the sum of average debt and average equity, less average cash.
+^{c.} Calculated as net income plus interest expense, divided by the sum of average debt and average equity, less average cash.

-(d) Calculated as net cash provided by operating activities less capital expenditures and excess tax benefit from share-based compensation payments for the period.
+d.
+Calculated as net cash provided by operating activities less capital expenditures and excess tax benefit from share-based compensation payments for the period.